Fontys-S6-maatwerk/RTRGateway/README.md

 # RTRGateway

-The gatewway for the RTR app consists of several seperate json files describing the incoming calls. these files get combined into an ocelot.json once executed.
+The gateway for the RTR app consists of several seperate json files describing the incoming calls. these files get combined into an ocelot.json once executed.

 ## Run project
 ```